You’ve Got Questions - I’ve Got Answers

 WHAT IS THE CANCELLATION POLICY?

-If you need to reschedule or cancel your appointment, please contact us at least 24 hours prior to advise us.
-We charge a cancellation fee of $50.00 if your appointment is cancelled with less than 24 hours notice, or the full appointment cost if you fail to attend your appointment/are not present when we arrive for your appointment.
+If you need to reschedule or cancel your appointment, please contact us at least 48 hours prior to advise us.
+We charge a cancellation fee of $50.00 if your appointment is cancelled with less than 24 hours notice, or the full appointment cost if you fail to attend your appointment/are not present.
+This is so someone else in need has an opportunity to utilise the appointment slot.

 HAVE YOU GOT ALLOCATED PARKING AT YOUR CLINIC?